+· · · · · · · · · · · · · · · · · · ·

 Administration How can I set policy across the entire cluster?

-Central management & consistent security , Authentication/ Perimeter Security Who am I/ prove it?
-Authenticate users and systems The air is prove it.
+Central management & consistent security

+Authentication/ Perimeter Security Who am I/ prove it?

+Authenticate users and systems

 Authorization What can I do?

-Provision access to data What carrido: Audit What did I do?
-Maintain a record of data access What did 1 do: Data Protection How can I encrypt data at rest and over the wire?
-Protect data at rest and in motion
+Provision access to data That out i do i

+Audit What did I do?

+Maintain a record of data access What did Fdo:

+Data Protection How can I encrypt data at rest and over the wire?

+Protect data at rest and in motion now can renorge data at rest and over the wire?